wireapp/terraform-hcloud-rke2/README.md

 This spins up a RKE2 cluster on hcloud.

-The files in the root module intended to show how the individual modules can be tied together.
+The files in the root module are intended to show how the individual modules can be tied together.

 In your own projects, most likely you'd like to instantiate the submodules from your projects directly.